dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 {% include code.html id="d3_groups_broken" file="d3_groups_broken.html" code="" js="false" preview="true" %}

 ![broken group](images/broken_group.png)

 This doesn't work as we would hope.
 The update isn't handled correctly.
-When we look at the selection we can see why: the data in the `g` element is updated correctly, but not the data in the `rect` or the `text`.
+When we look at the selection we can see why: the data in the `g` element is updated correctly, but not the data in the `rect` or the `text`; these are only handled upon *enter* not upon *update*.

 We can fix this by separating the update from the enter and by explicitly selecting the lower-level elements (the rectangle and the text).
 The selection propagates the data to the actual elements:  <br /><br /><br /><br /><br />